Jon-dog/roguetest/README.md

-This is a bad game made as a test.
+This is a roguelike engine made by following this tutorial http://www.roguebasin.com/index.php?title=Complete_Roguelike_Tutorial,_using_python%2Blibtcod